 Amsterdam set to join China rail freight trail

-Amsterdam will next year join the growing band of European locations providing a direct rail freight service with China as part of the modern incarnation of the historic ‘Silk Road’.
-The Port of Amsterdam will be the starting point for the first service in March to the Chinese economic hub of Yiwu in Shanghai region.
+Amsterdam will next year join the growing band of European locations providing a direct rail freight service to China as part of the modern incarnation of the historic ‘Silk Road’.
+The Port of Amsterdam will be the starting point for the first service in the spring to the trade hub of Yiwu in Shanghai region.

 The TMA Terminal at Amsterdam’s Amerikahaven port is working with Nunner Logistics, an agent of the Austrian-based Rail Cargo Group, to provide the service, which will depart on March 14.
 It will travel 11,000 kilometres through Germany, Poland, Belarus, Russia and Kazakhstan, arriving in China three weeks later.

 The Port of Amsterdam says its link to the new Silk Road ‘is as old as the traditional route itself’, and is touting the rail option being touted as the perfect opportunity to provide customers with access to an enormous market.
 Koen Overtoom, Port CEO, sees this new connection as a valuable extension of the multimodal services already available at the port.

 “This dedicated connection will provide permanent access to a vast and remote hinterland, which is really unique,” he said.
 “It will cement our already strong position as a European logistic hub and will enhance our short-sea connections to Britain and Scandinavia.”

 Both Nunner Logistics and the Rail Cargo Group, the second largest rail transporter in Europe, are working closely with the TMA terminal, using the facility for the storage and transhipment of all types of cargo, including steel to be transported to the hinterland by rail, barge and truck.